It’s no secret sustainability is becoming crucial for the future of our planet as we know it.

 Eliminating the need for expensive heating and cooling passive solar design works with the climate, not against it.

 Offering a range of resource-efficient elements as standard inclusions, Ecoliv designs and builds for sustainability.
-With each new building achieving a minimum 7-star energy rating, and with a 1.8kw solar power system and 10,000-litre water tank included to each new home, we take every opportunity to reduce our impact on the natural environment as well as human health.
+With each new building achieving a minimum 7-star energy rating, and with a 1.8kw solar power system and 10,000-litre water tank included to each new modular home, we take every opportunity to reduce our impact on the natural environment as well as human health.
 To find out more, contact our friendly team.

 Photo Credit: Ecoliv